Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Discussion

-The assumption of independent and identically distributed (IID) total variation regularised estimates sets a challenge for choosing the measurement point configuration and phase discrepancy appropriately.
+In this study, we assume that the averaged total variation regularised estimates in the marginalisation process are independent (enough) and identically distributed (IID) so that the convergence conditions of the central limit theorem or its generalisation to weakly correlated samples hold \cite{liu2008monte}.
+This assumption sets a challenge for choosing the measurement point configuration and phase discrepancy appropriately.
 We covered two possible strategies for spatial point selection, otherwise known as statistical sparsity-based learning with a suitable prior model \cite{mirbeik2021statistical}.
-The sample size of the present randomised configuration was found to reduce the phase-dependent fluctuations significantly.
+The sample size of the present randomised configuration was found to reduce the phase-dependent fluctuations by 2\% - 26\% relative to the regular configuration in terms of the OE and RMSE measures, see Table \ref{tab:compare_results}.
 Further improvement of the current estimates might be obtained by applying a larger sample, relying on the asymptotic central limit theorem, which states that the accuracy of a sample-based estimate is inversely proportional to the square root of the sample size.
-Alternatively, as the IID condition is only assumed due to the missing {\em a priori} information on the phase errors, the formation of the sample can be supervised by filtering out the possible outliers.
-In such a procedure, the principal component analysis \cite{lee2008application}, or machine learning and deep neural network \cite{lang2020comprehensive,ji2021deep} might be utilised.
+Alternatively, as the IID condition is only assumed due to the missing {\em a priori} information on the wavelength-induced uncertainties the formation of the sample can be supervised by filtering out the possible outliers.
+In such a procedure, the principal component analysis \cite{lee2008application}, or machine learning and deep neural network \cite{geng2021deep,li2019survey,ji2021deep} might be utilised.
+In particular, a deeper investigation on the dependence of the wavelength-induced uncertainties on the frequency and receiver positions might be conducted to gain more {\em a priori} understanding of how the receiver positions could be distributed around the orbit, hence determining if the point selection approach can be improved.